Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Often, the root cause of this perfectionism lies in a profound fear of rejection or previous traumatic experiences.

-Ultimately, perfectionism serves as a maladaptive mechanism for controlling outcomes—a symptom of anxiety.
+Ultimately, perfectionism serves as a maladaptive mechanism for controlling outcomes or a symptom of anxiety.

-You might strive for perfection to avoid rejection for any perceived flaws, especially if you experience a sensitivity to rejection as a neurodivergent individual.
+You might strive for perfection to avoid rejection for any perceived flaws, especially if you experience rejection-sensitive dysphoria (RSD) as a neurodivergent individual.

 These feelings can complicate work, school, home, and relationships.